vincejv/fireboglists/README.md

 #### Blocklist source: https://firebog.net/

-Cron script log located at: `cronlog/` to check which sources were downloaded successfully and compiled to the main blocklist
+Cron script log located at `cronlog/` directory, this to check which sources were downloaded successfully and compiled to the main blocklist

 ------------
 ### For advanced users only who wants to compile their own lists